Three Bean High Protein Chili: Healthy Plant-Based Recipe

 Toppings

-- plant-based sour cream or plant-based cheese see recipe note for further topping suggestions
+- 6 tbsp vegan cheddar cheese see recipe note for further topping suggestions

 Instructions